kahsieh/super-table-flip/images/README.md

 ### Gameplay

 The objective of the game is to flip the table and crash it into scenery objects.
-The score is show in the top of the screen.
+The score is show at the top of the screen.

 ![Gameplay](./gameplay.png)